How Agerpoint helped a global food corporation get ahead of a cocoa crisis, and what it took to make plant-level data actually work in the field

 The data existed, in theory.
 It just couldn't be collected fast enough, or at the right scale, to be useful.

-This is the problem Agerpoint set out to solve: how do you get precise, plant-level observations from remote farms to the people who need to act on them, without it taking months and costing a fortune?
+This is the problem Agerpoint set out to solve: How do you get precise, plant-level observations from remote farms to the people who need to act on them, without it taking months and costing a fortune?

 Why This Is Hard